CxxxxDxxxF/gotlockbotfinal/README.md

 # GotLockz Discord Bot

-This repository contains a simple Discord bot that posts picks via a `/postpick` slash command.
+This repository contains a simple Discord bot that posts picks via a `/postpick` slash command and can analyse bet slip images with `/analyze_bet`.
 The bot uses `discord.py` 2.5+ and registers commands to a single guild for faster updates.

 ## Environment variables

 - `DISCORD_TOKEN` – your bot's token
 - `GUILD_ID` – ID of the guild where slash commands should be registered
+- `OPENAI_API_KEY` – optional, used to power the `/analyze_bet` command

 These need to be configured in your local shell or in Render.com's **Environment Variables** settings.
 You can copy `.env.example` to `.env` and edit it with your own values when running locally: